Stratio/crossdata/doc/src/site/sphinx/Logical-Workflows-Explained.rst

 Join
 ----

-The *Join* operator specifies that the results comming from 2 different branches (they will be started by a *Project*) need to be merged.
+The *Join* operator specifies that the results coming from 2 different branches (they will be started by a *Project*) need to be merged.
 The operator contains information about the related *Project* logical steps, as well as information about the conditions to be applied during the join.